tago-io/tago-sdk-js/device.rst

 .find
 *******
 Get a list of data from bucket respecting the query options passed.
-You can get more informations about what can be passed to find in our `api documentation <http://docs.tago.io/en/latest/api.html#get-data>`_
+You can get more informations about what can be passed to find in our `get documentation <http://docs.tago.io/en/latest/api.html#get-data>`_

 | **Syntax**
 | *.find(/filter/)*